Continuum Landau surface states in a non-Hermitian Weyl semimetal

-In a finite sample of the NH WSM, we find that the surface response of the model is significantly complicated by NH boundary effects, as summarized in Fig.~\ref{fig:schematic}.
-Under periodic boundary conditions (PBC) along the $y$ direction and open boundary conditions (OBC) in the other directions, and no applied magnetic field ($B = 0$), there are surface states with complex energies [Fig.~\ref{fig:schematic}(a)], which map directly to Fermi arc surface states of the Hermitian WSM \cite{kawabata2021topological, bessho2021nielsen}.
-A magnetic field in the $+z$ direction turns the surface states into CLMs \cite{wang2023continuum}, which are localized on the $-z$ surface [Fig.~\ref{fig:schematic}(b)].
+In a finite sample of the NHWSM, we find that the surface response is complicated by NH boundary effects, as summarized in Fig.~\ref{fig:schematic}.
+Under periodic boundary conditions (PBC) along the $y$ direction and open boundary conditions (OBC) in other directions, and no applied magnetic field ($B = 0$), there are surface states with complex energies [Fig.~\ref{fig:schematic}(a)] that map to Fermi arc surface states of the Hermitian WSM \cite{kawabata2021topological, bessho2021nielsen}.
+A magnetic field along the $+z$ direction turns these surface states into CLMs \cite{wang2023continuum} localized on the $-z$ surface [Fig.~\ref{fig:schematic}(b)].
 On the $+z$ surface, the CLMs are non-normalizable, leading to an asymmetry in the density of surface states and hence the NH chiral magnetic effect \cite{kawabata2021topological}.
-However, if the lattice is finite (OBC in all directions), the NHSE comes into play \cite{bergholtz2021exceptional, hatano1996localization, wang2023non, zhang2022universal}.
-For $B = 0$, all lattice modes collapse into skin modes on the $\pm y$ surfaces [Fig.~\ref{fig:schematic}(c)], overwhelming the earlier distinction between bulk states and NH Fermi arc surface states.
-Applying a magnetic field causes the re-emergence of CLMs on the $-z$ surface [Fig.~\ref{fig:schematic}(d)], which are distinguishable from the skin modes.
+If the lattice is finite (OBC in all directions), the NHSE occurs \cite{bergholtz2021exceptional, hatano1996localization, wang2023non, zhang2022universal}.
+For $B = 0$, all lattice modes collapse into skin modes on the $\pm y$ surfaces [Fig.~\ref{fig:schematic}(c)].
+However, applying a magnetic field causes CLMs, distinct from skin modes, to re-emerge on the $-z$ surface [Fig.~\ref{fig:schematic}(d)].

-Figure~\ref{fig:clms}(a) shows the tight-binding model for the NH WSM, which consists of unit cells arranged in a cubic lattice with two sites $A$ and $B$ in each cell.
-There are Hermitian reciprocal couplings along the $x$ and $z$ directions (black lines), and Hermitian nonreciprocal inter-sublattice couplings along the $x$ direction (gray arrows).
-The couplings in the $y$ direction are one-way, i.e., both NH and nonreciprocal (red arrows).
-The time-independent Schr\"odinger equation is